The Secure Payroll Priority: Problems, Processes and Potential Partners

 - Adaptation — Security threats are constantly evolving.
 As a result, organisations need payroll systems capable of keeping pace.
 This means both regular software updates and regular network assessments are needed to ensure payroll processes are meeting performance and protection expectations.

 Secure Payroll: Outsourced vs. In-House

 All of this prompts a critical question: Is it better to outsource these processes or to keep payment procedures in-house?

 Control remains the most popular reason to keep payroll processes on-site — without the additional layer of a third-party provider, there's theoretically less risk to protected payment data.
-But Albarella says this can add a significant burden for business leaders.
+But this can add a significant burden for business leaders.

 "You're responsible 100% of the time for securing the data that you're taking from your employees for processing your payroll," she says.
 "You're also responsible for the money itself and how it's transferred; how are you getting that money from your bank account to your employees?
 How are you submitting the taxes for that?"

-Put simply, there's a case for in-house payroll if organizations have small staff numbers and streamlined payments processes.
+Put simply, there's a case for in-house payroll if organisations have small staff numbers and streamlined payments processes.
 Once you introduce elements of large-scale data collection and online access, however, the risks of emerging payroll threats typically outpace the benefits of keeping processes on premises.

 Original article by ADP Spark.